 Q. Where can I go to learn about my rights and responsibilities?

-A. The Green Book, published by McGill, is a specific handbook on student Rights and Responsibilities at McGill.
+A. The Handbook on Student Rights and Responsibilities at McGill is on the website of the Dean of Students.
 The Red Book is a graduate calendar offering information on program requirements, important dates, and courses.
 If you have any questions about these, contact the CGSS.

 Q. What do I do if I have a conflict with one of my colleagues?

 A. This situation is more common than most of us think.
 If you can, try to discuss the problem with your colleague directly.
 If this is impossible, talk to your supervisor about your situation, and see if they can help.
 The Ombudsperson can also help you negotiate conflict situations with colleagues, you should always consider this as a resource to help you problem solve.

 A. For information on McGill Funding, visit our website.
 Your next resource should be your graduate program director or the department chair.
 The Red Book also publishes a section on graduate student funding, and lists a number of sources within the university.
 Graduate and Postdoctoral Studies conducts many workshops on writing research proposals, and provides information on national and provincial funding agencies on their website.